dnajjuma/dnajjuma/README.md

 ### About Me

 I'm a passionate **software engineer** who loves building solutions that create impact and empower communities.
 I thrive on collaboration, mentorship, and open-source contribution.
-I believe technology can be a bridge and I'm always excited to build it.
+I believe that technology can be a bridge and I'm always excited to build it.